Testbild-synth/cha_cha_real_smooth/README.md

 The build is relatively straight forward, apart from the standing resistors which are kind of annoying.

+schematic and bom are split between the two boards, as that's how voxmachina had his project set up.
+So just order components from both bom files

 # Tuning
 I simplified the sin shaping circuit so there is only one trimmer (for the saw shaper).
 As for how to tune it, check out [voxmachina's videos on the module on youtube](https://www.youtube.com/watch?v=DsVzbcYWhuM&t=31s).